Business Analytics

 Offered Both Fall and Spring; Lecture hours:3

 A culminating experience course where student teams collaborate with external clients on semester long projects leveraging the skills and concepts acquired within the Business Analytics major.
-Prerequisite: (ANOP 330) and (ANOP 350 or ANOP 370 or MATH 358).
-Open only to senior Business Analytics majors.
+Prerequisites: ANOP 330 and (ANOP 350 or ANOP 370 or MATH 358).
+Open to junior and senior Business Analytics majors.
+Others by permission of instructor.

 Faculty